ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

 - [x] Complete slide for ERSP presentation for Friday's meeting with Prof Sherwood and Deeksha
 - [x] Go through PyRTL examples by Friday meeting
 - [x] Teach topic during class time (parallel computing)
-- [ ] Download, look at PyTorch
+- [x] Download, look at PyTorch
 - [ ] More PyRTL if time, but definitely attend tutorial Friday 10/26
-- [ ] Read new paper when we get it
+- [x] Read new paper when we get it
-- [ ] Finish compiling notes on "Power..."
+- [x] Finish compiling notes on "Power..."
 - [ ] Figure out how to link to specific entries in reading log
 - [ ] More reading on neural networks- definitely want to look more at learning rate determination

+**Wednesday, Oct 24 (2.5 hrs)**
+* Team meeting!
+Dylan couldn't attend, so it was just me, Maggie, and Dawit.
+We focused on learning more about PyTorch by following along with a tutorial on the website.
+Learned what a tensor is, how to implement one in PyTorch, and some of the functions that come with them.
+Dawit recommended [this](https://www.youtube.com/playlist?list=PLlMkM4tgfjnJ3I-dbhO9JTw7gNty6o_2m) video series on YouTube to learn more about PyTorch, so started watching the first few videos.
+By our meeting on Friday, I want to have at least built the predictor example from this video series (in which the program uses tensors to predict the outcome of a test based on the number of hours spent studying), which will help me learn more about the training process.
+* Figured out how to link to specific places in my reading log, so went back and added links for each entry.
+Everything is still within the same document, however.

 **Tuesday, Oct 23 (3 hrs)**
 * Downloaded PyTorch, looked at online tutorial and made some tensor matrices
    * Tomorrow, during team meeting, we will be working on PyTorch together and hopefully be able to put together a demo by Friday
-* Finished "In-Datacenter Performance..." paper, notes on reading log
+* Finished "In-Datacenter Performance..." paper, notes found [here](https://docs.google.com/document/d/1w88Sf5nNbMch-iYMC7N0dAdIlIEadZRttGgzu_mLrHc/edit#bookmark=id.9g3pjsqusfbf)
    * Main takeaway:
    > The TPU co-processor (written using TensorFlow) was able to improve inference and response time of spoken commands significantly over traditional CPU and GPU servers.
 Its simple design used less energy than either traditional implementation (though its consumption did not scale well when operating at less than maximum load), reduced dependence on the CPU, and overall demonstrated that neural networks offered big improvements in inference applications.
+* Worked on literature search- Compiled 7-8 interesting/related research papers from IEEE and ACM databases.
+Links to the papers, as well as some basic information about each (author, year, abstract summary) are listed on a doc shared with my group [here](https://docs.google.com/document/d/1ASOt_Sq22KKWExKKTC8lCLQ7iYaSatrMa1QnUe9ziOI/edit).
+My contributions are indicated in purple.

 **Monday, Oct 22 (1.5 hrs)**
 * Started reading, taking notes on new paper "In-Datacenter Performance Analysis of a Tensor Processing Unit"
-* Compiled rest of notes on "Power" paper
+* Compiled rest of notes on "Power" paper, notes [here](https://docs.google.com/document/d/1w88Sf5nNbMch-iYMC7N0dAdIlIEadZRttGgzu_mLrHc/edit#bookmark=id.2msvdre2aznp)

-*Start literature search- 10 potential papers by class on WED*
+~~*Start literature search- 10 potential papers by class on WED*~~

-*Narrow down list of research questions during team meeting on WED*
+~~*Narrow down list of research questions during team meeting on WED*~~

 **Sunday, Oct 21 (1.5hrs)**